Twitter

 Facebook Marketplace

 It's one of the largest platforms of its kind and is integrated into the social media giant Facebook owned by Meta.
-This marketplace offers items from people in your community, or even globally, based on your profile.
+This marketplace offers items from people in your community, or even globally, based off your profile.
 An added advantage is that you can gauge the credibility of a seller through their Facebook profile, mutual connections and online interactions.
+The flipside is that Facebook Marketplace scams have become the most common of all marketplace scams.

 eBay